Brownian hitting distributions in space-time of bounded sets and the expected volume of Wiener sausage for Brownian bridges: The hitting distribution for a bounded Borel set

-holds true whenever $x>R\geq R_A$ and shows the existence of the limit defining $\cp(A)$ as well as the formula \beqn \cp(A) = \cp(U(R))P_{m_R}[ \sigma_A<\infty], \eeqn where $m_R$ denotes the uniform probability measure on the sphere $\partial U(R)$.
-(See also Remark 2 (d) below.)
-We designate by $c_R, c_R'$ etc. constants depending only on $R_A$ and $d$ whose exact values are not significant for the present purpose and may vary at different occurrences of them.
+holds true whenever $x>R\geq R_A$ and shows the existence of the limit defining $\cp(A)$ as well as the formula \beqn \cp(A) = \cp(U(R))P_{m_R}[ \sigma_A<\infty], \eeqn where $P_{m_R}$ denotes the law of $B_t$ started with the uniform probability measure on the sphere $\partial U(R)$.
+(See also Remark 1 (d) below.)